 The distribution of excess weight around the body matters.
 That’s because the type of fat that accumulates around the stomach area, called abdominal fat, is more dangerous than subcutaneous fat – the fat underneath the skin spread across the rest of the body.
 Visceral fat, also commonly called visceral fat, is more likely to cause diabetes, abnormal blood cholesterol, high blood pressure, and heart disease.
 Waist circumference measures abdominal fatness by a measurement in centimeters around the waist, at the level of the belly button.

-If someone is overweight and they have other risk factors for cardiovascular disease such as high blood pressure, cholesterol or glucose, then even 2 – 5 kg of weight loss can produce significant health benefits, with greater weight loss providing even greater benefits.
+If someone is overweight and they have other risk factors for cardiovascular disease and cardiocerebro disease such as high blood pressure, cholesterol or glucose, then even 2 – 5 kg of weight loss can produce significant health benefits, with greater weight loss providing even greater benefits.
 Weight loss is likely to improve:

 To achieve weight loss, a reduction in energy intake from foods of approximately 2 000KJ (500 calories) less per day than usual is needed.
 In doing so, the body starts to use some of the stored fat reserves for energy.
 There is not one specific diet that is best to achieve weight loss, rather it is more important to find a new eating pattern that suites the individual and that can be sustained long-term.